 You are eligible to enroll in the HCRA if you are in an Executive, Management Personnel Plan (MPP), Confidential or other non-represented position, or are covered by a collective bargaining agreement that provides this benefit.

-To enroll in the plan, employees must log onto the eBenefits online enrollment system to request enrollment.
-The eBenefits Self-Service Authorization form will need to be submitted to the Office of Human Resources prior to enrollment or re-enrollment in this plan.
+To enroll or re-enroll in the plan, employees must complete the Health Care Reimbursement/Dependent Care Reimbursement Account Enrollment Form and submit it to the Office of Human Resources.
 Once you enroll, you will not be able to change your contribution amount until the next open enrollment period unless you have had an eligible change in status.
 If you have a change in status, you may be able to increase (up to the appropriate IRS limit), decrease, start, or stop your contributions by completing the online request within 60 days of the status change.
 If you stop your contributions, you may continue to submit eligible expenses incurred prior to the date your plan participation ends.
 If your CSU employment terminates for any reason, or you go on a leave of absence without pay, please contact the Office of Human Resources for COBRA/Direct Pay information.

 Allowable status change events are listed below: